 Healthy Roast Chicken Breast Recipe

-Despite chicken breasts being one of the healthiest combinations of go-to American meals, its preparation plays a key role in the final results.
+Despite chicken breasts being one of the healthiest combinations of go-to American meals, their preparation plays a vital role in the final results.

-In our hearty recipes, we have come up with a unique way to make a simple chicken breast into a thousand-dollar dish loaded with tons of flavors.
+In our hearty recipes, we have devised a unique way to make a simple chicken breast into a thousand-dollar dish loaded with many flavors.
 Here is how we do it.

 What You Need:

 - One pound of boneless chicken (approximately four breasts)